Last updated on 09 December 2025

 • Prime rental levels have proved highly resilient, reflecting the supply / demand imbalances for quality stock.
 Recent development schemes have set new benchmarks in several central London districts and regional city centre markets.

-• According to the MSCI Monthly Index, average annual rental value growth for all UK offices peaked at 2.8% in March 2024, and has since fluctuated within a band between 2.1% and 2.5% per annum.
-The latest figure (May 2025) is 2.2%.
+• According to the MSCI Monthly Index, average annual rental value growth for all UK offices peaked at 2.8% in March 2024, and has since fluctuated within a band between 2.1% and 2.6% per annum.
+The latest figure (October 2025) is 2.5%.

 Industrial occupier market

-• Demand continues to be shaped by a variety of economic, political and technological drivers, including requirements for logistics and last mile distribution hubs, with the gradual shift online likely to continue and further rises in real household income boosting consumer demand.
-Supply chains will continue to evolve, and we expect to see more retailers outsource logistics functions to 3PLs, who can use their expertise to reduce costs and delivery times, and increase reliability and sustainability credentials.
+• Demand continues to be shaped by a variety of economic, political and technological drivers, including requirements for logistics and last-mile distribution hubs, with the gradual shift online likely to continue.
+Supply chains will continue to evolve, and we expect to see more retailers outsourcing logistics functions to 3PLs, who can use their expertise to reduce costs and delivery times, and increase reliability and sustainability credentials.

 • Logistics operators continue to face a shortage of labour in many parts of the UK.
 Labour costs are increasing, with wages continuing to rise in real terms, on top of April’s rise in the National Living Wage and employers' National Insurance contributions.

-• Vacancy rates have been rising over recent quarters, due to a combination of slowing demand and rising supply, with a number retailers and 3PLs closing distribution centres as they look to consolidate their operations.
+• Vacancy rates have been rising over recent quarters, due to a combination of slowing demand and rising supply, with a number of retailers and 3PLs closing distribution centres as they look to consolidate their operations.
 However, vacancy at the national level now appears to be levelling off, and with a positive outlook for demand and relatively little speculative supply coming through, we think vacancy will peak this year and begin to decline.

 • Demand remains focused on prime, energy-efficient space, particularly as many logistics operators are promoting their ability to maximise their clients’ sustainability credentials within the supply chain.
 Whilst new schemes are coming forward, the overall development pipeline is restricted, with a low number of construction starts in recent quarters.
 The relative shortage of large high-quality units in some markets will therefore continue.